bonnyad/Instructor_Training_Woliso_Jun2023/index.md

 humantime: "Time: 8:30 - 17:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2023-06-21      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2023-06-23         # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Dr. Margareth Gfrerer", "Ms Bonny Adane"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Dr. Margareth Gfrerer", "Ms. Bonny Adane"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]

 contact: ["margareth.gfrerer@cimonline.de or bonnyadane@gmail.com"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad:             # optional: URL for the workshop Etherpad if there is one
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 locations:            # for online events, delete the second section below. for in-person events, customize the second section and delete the first section.
-  - venue: "Ambo University-Woliso campus"
+  - venue: "Ambo University-Woliso Campus"